wagtail/sphinx-wagtail-theme/docs/development.rst

 all run in PowerShell.
 These instructions will also work on Mac or Linux without make installed as well.

-First, be sure to install Python 3, and Node 16.
+First, be sure to install Python 3, and Node 18.
-`nvm <https://github.com/coreybutler/nvm-windows>`_ is really useful for managing multiple versions of Node on Windows.
+`fnm <https://github.com/Schniz/fnm>`_ is really useful for managing multiple versions of Node on Windows.

 Make a Python virtual environment.
 Let's make it in a folder called ``.venv``